backrunner/redbird/README.md

 This is a fork of [redbird](https://github.com/OptimalBits/redbird) and based on [backrunner's fork](https://github.com/backrunner/redbird).

+This version provide these extra features:

-This version allow you pass a custom logger to the reverse proxy service.
+1. Custom logger to the reverse proxy service.

+2. Set url rewrite in custom resolver.

 ## With built-in Cluster, HTTP2, [LetsEncrypt](https://letsencrypt.org/) and [Docker](https://www.docker.com/) support